Place Sainte-Foy

 Place Sainte-Foy is an upscale shopping mall located in the former city of Sainte-Foy of Quebec City, Quebec, Canada.
-It is owned by Ivanhoé Cambridge.
+It is owned by Ivanhoé Cambridge and managed by JLL.

 The anchors are Simons, Signature Maurice Tanguay, Metro, Saks Off 5th and Archambault.
 The mall has 135 stores covering 590,000 square feet (54,800 square metres) including the first Apple Store in the Capitale-Nationale.
 The mall is situated next to Université Laval and to the shopping malls Laurier Québec and Place de la Cité.